-Coral was a subsidiary of Decca launched in 1949.
+Coral was launched as the "independent" counterpart of the Decca label 1948.
 It recorded bandleaders like Bob Crosby in the beginning but it was under the A&R direction of Bob Thiele that Coral hit the bigtime with Teresa Brewer, the McGuire Sisters, Debbie Reynolds, Lawrence Welk mainstays The Lennon Sisters and early rock and rollers Buddy Holly and the Johnny Burnette Trio on its roster.

-The parent company (including Universal Studios, itself purchased by Decca four years earlier) was acquired in 1962 by MCA, Inc., whose talent agency had to be sold to complete the sale due to anti-trust concerns.
-Coral's artists during the Sixties included Bobbi Martin, Barbara McNair, a pre-stardom Patti Austin and Dixieland clarinetist Pete Fountain, who was the label's most consistent artist.
+The parent company was acquired in 1962 by MCA, Inc. Artists who had records issued on Coral during the Sixties included Bobbi Martin, Barbara McNair, a pre-stardom Patti Austin and Dixieland clarinetist Pete Fountain, who was the label's most consistent artist.

 As the decade wore on, the hits and album sales, apart from Fountain, declined.
 In 1968, Lawrence Welk bought the masters to his own recordings and the contracts of his musical associates from both Coral and Dot and moved them all to his own Ranwood label.
 Parent company MCA moved Decca to California, bringing Coral with it in 1970.
-It was then decided to merge Decca, Coral, Vocalion (2) (by then, Decca's budget reissue label), Kapp Records and UNI Records into the new MCA Records in April 1971 while the five labels maintained their identities for two more years.
-The last known Coral LP release was in 1971.
+It was then decided to discontinue Decca, Vocalion (2), Kapp Records and UNI Records in favour of the newly created MCA Records in April 1971.
+Coral remained as a budget label with both medium and low-priced material.

 After the Decca, Uni, Kapp and Vocalion labels were officially retired in 1973, Coral became MCA Coral, MCA's mid-line and budget reissue label until the late 1980s when those duties were reassigned to either MCA Special Products or the parent label.
 This version had a blue label similar to the 1973-78 MCA Records label (with MCA CORAL in the same lettering style as the 1972-91 MCA Records logo).